schluppeck/edffi/00-handbook/Readme.md

 ## Assessment

 Written assignment (max 3000 words) including a 250 word abstract.
-For details and the ubmission link, please see [the moodle page](https://moodle.nottingham.ac.uk/course/view.php?id=128949)
+For details and the submission link, please see [the moodle page](https://moodle.nottingham.ac.uk/course/view.php?id=137636)

 ## Learning outcomes [MSc in general + this module]